lukeabela38/Notes/1.Introduction/README.md

   - Automate actions on services with Scripts
 - Software Development Kits: Eases use of AWS Services through an API
 - API fitted to platform or programming language being used

+## Amazon Eventbridge

+Cloudwatch events - serverless event bus that makes it easy to connect applications together.
+Uses data from your own applications, integrated software as a service (SaaS) applications, and aws services.
+This simplifies the process of building event driven architectures by decoupling event producers from conumers.